jdw-assignment/rpc-proxy/README.md

 With appropriate metrics logged, you can gain insights into the behavior and performance of the applications, allowing for further optimization of the service.
 For example, if metrics determine that `eth_blockNumber` has very high usage, a caching service could be implemented to always cache the latest result.

+#

+### Domain and HTTPS

+Before moving to production, it is essential to set up a domain and obtain HTTPS certification.
+Using the ALB endpoint directly is impractical.
+An HTTPS certificate ensures that all data transmitted between users and the server is encrypted, which is critical for maintaining the security of sensitive information.

+Furthermore, using a recognizable domain associated with a known brand, combined with an HTTPS certificate, significantly enhances user trust in the service.

+#

+### Autoscaling

+More auto-scaling options can be set up based on different criteria, for example, the number of requests hitting the ALB.
+This ensures that the auto-scaling strategies cater to different conditions and provide optimal performance and cost management.​⬤

+#